-Richard Laing is Music Director of Nottingham Harmonic Choir, Somerset Chamber Choir, Leicester Bach Choir, Cambridgeshire Choral Society, Bach Camerata and Leamington Chamber Orchestra, Principal Guest Conductor of Birmingham Philharmonic Orchestra and Hallam Sinfonia, and Associate Conductor of Chandos Symphony Orchestra.
+Richard is Music Director of Nottingham Harmonic Choir, Somerset Chamber Choir, Leicester Bach Choir, Bach Camerata and Leamington Chamber Orchestra, Principal Guest Conductor of Birmingham Philharmonic Orchestra, and Associate Conductor of Chandos Symphony Orchestra.
 Richard was the first Conducting Scholar at Birmingham Conservatoire, where after nine months of study he was awarded his Masters Degree, a Postgraduate Diploma, and the Postgraduate Prize for the most outstanding contribution to the musical life of the college.
 Immediately thereafter he was supported by the Foyle Foundation to work intensively on operatic conducting at Dartington with Diego Masson, and appointed to the post of Associate Conductor with the virtuoso young ensemble Sinfonia Cymru.
 Recent highlights include Britten’s War Requiem in Nottingham’s Royal Concert Hall, Bach’s St John Passion with James Gilchrist in Wells Cathedral, and his debut with the Orchestra of the Swan.

-As a Chorus Master Richard regularly prepares choirs for Britain’s top orchestras and for conductors such as Sir Mark Elder and Cristian Mandeal.
-For the Hallé he has prepared Alexander Nevsky, The Music Makers, The Planets and Belshazzar’s Feast and undertaken off-stage conducting and pre-concert talks; for the BBC Symphony Orchestra has has prepared Carmina Burana.
-The 2017-18 season includes a pre-concert talk and choral preparation of the Poulenc Gloria for the Hallé.
+Richard regularly prepares choirs for the nation’s top orchestras and for conductors such as Sir Mark Elder and Cristian Mandeal.
+For the Hallé he has prepared Alexander Nevsky, The Music Makers, The Planets, Poulenc’s Gloria and Belshazzar’s Feast and undertaken off-stage conducting and pre-concert talks; for the BBC Symphony Orchestra has has prepared Carmina Burana.

 In his limited spare time Richard pursues a wide range of academic interests.
 His undergraduate work in Manchester on John F. Kennedy’s policy in Vietnam won him the Kaiser Award for American History.
 He he has presented papers on subjects as diverse as apocalyptic cinema, M.C.
 Escher and reality TV at the International Conferences on Film and Literature at Florida State University, and on Wagner’s Ring cycle at the International Wagner Symposium at the University of Adelaide.
 His articles are regularly published in The Wagner Journal and Wagner News.
 His current research interests include diegetic classical music in film, the US President as depicted in Hollywood film, and Working Memory span in conductors and pianists.
 Richard’s hobbies include collecting first editions of the novels of Daphne du Maurier, writing fiction inspired by H.P.
 Lovecraft, M.R.
 James and the Cornish coast, and running the occasional half marathon in aid of the wonderful fundraising group Team Bex.
 Among his proudest achievements are being appointed Vice President of the University of Illinois Triathlon Club and having articles published in the iconic games magazine White Dwarf.
-Richard is married to the singer and psychologist Karen Wise, Research Fellow at Guildhall School of Music and Drama; they live in Huntingdon with their eight year-old daughter Elsa.
+Richard is married to the singer and psychologist Karen Wise, Research Fellow at Guildhall School of Music and Drama; they live in Huntingdon with their ten year-old daughter Elsa.